Online activity prediction via generalized Indian buffet process models: Bayesian Nonparametric Methodology

 where $Z^*_{\daytotal+1, \useridx} \mid \theta^*_\useridx \sim \mathcal G(\cdot; \theta^*_\useridx)$ and $Z^\prime \mid \mu^\prime \sim \mathrm{TrP}(\mu^\prime; \mathcal G)$ for $\theta^*_\useridx$ and $\mu^\prime$ as in Theorem \ref{thm:post_general}.

-To specialize \cref{thm:post_general} to the three models under consideration, we observe the following.
+To specialize \Cref{thm:post_general} to the three models under consideration, we observe the following.
 If data is as in \eqref{eq:trp1}, the sample size $\daytotal$ corresponds to the number of days $\daytotal_0$; instead, if data is as in \eqref{eq:trp2}, the sample size is equal to one.
 In both cases, the number of unique features $\usertotal_\daytotal$ in the sample is the number of users that were active in the pilot study (i.e., the first $\daytotal_0$ days), namely $\usertotal_{\daytotal_0}$.
+Then, we obtain the following expressions for the posterior distributions under the three models considered. \begin{corollary} Let $\mathrm{B}(a,b) = \Gamma(a)\Gamma(b)/\Gamma(a+b)$ be the beta function.
+For $x\ge 0$, $y\ge 0$, and $r>0$, let